 1 (a) The owner or custodian of the animals fails to produce a valid certificate of 2 veterinary inspection, if a certificate is required under this chapter or ch.
 ATCP 12.
 3 (b) The animals are imported in violation of this chapter or ch.
 ATCP 12, or in violation 4 of any condition specified in an import permit under this chapter.
 5 (2) SERVICE OF ORDER.
 An order under sub.
 (1) shall be served upon a person having 6 custody or control of the animals affected by the order.
 The order may be served in person or by 7 certified mail.
 Service may be proved by affidavit or by certified mail return receipt.
 8 (3) CONTENTS OF ORDER.
 An order under sub.
 (1) shall contain all of the following 9 information: 10 (a) The name and address of the person having custody or control of the animals, if 11 known.
 12 (b) A description of the animals affected by the order.
-12 13 (b) A description of the animals affected by the order.(c) The reason or justification for the order.
 13 (c) The reason or justification for the order.
-13 14 (c) The reason or justification for the order.(d) A reasonable deadline for compliance with the order.
-13 14 15 (c) The reason or justification for the order.(d) A reasonable deadline for compliance with the order.(e) Notice that persons adversely affected by the order may request a hearing to review 13 14 15 16 (c) The reason or justification for the order. (d) A reasonable deadline for compliance with the order. (e) Notice that persons adversely affected by the order may request a hearing to review the order.
-13 14 15 16 17 (c) The reason or justification for the order. (d) A reasonable deadline for compliance with the order. (e) Notice that persons adversely affected by the order may request a hearing to review the order.
-(4) REVIEW OF ORDER.
+14 (d) A reasonable deadline for compliance with the order.
+15 (e) Notice that persons adversely affected by the order may request a hearing to review 16 the order.
+17 (4) REVIEW OF ORDER.
 A person adversely affected by an order under sub.
-(1) may, 13 14 15 16 17 18 (c) The reason or justification for the order. (d) A reasonable deadline for compliance with the order. (e) Notice that persons adversely affected by the order may request a hearing to review the order.
-(4) REVIEW OF ORDER.
-A person adversely affected by an order under sub.
-(1) may, within 30 days after receiving the order, request a hearing before the department to review the 13 14 15 16 17 18 19 (c) The reason or justification for the order. (d) A reasonable deadline for compliance with the order. (e) Notice that persons adversely affected by the order may request a hearing to review the order.
-(4) REVIEW OF ORDER.
-A person adversely affected by an order under sub.
-(1) may, within 30 days after receiving the order, request a hearing before the department to review the order.
-If a hearing is requested, the department shall conduct an informal hearing as soon as subsection does not postpone the deadline for compliance with the order unless the deadline is 1 postponed by further order of the department.
-2 ATCP 10.92 Prohibited conduct.
-(1) No person may do any of the following: 3 (a) Violate this chapter or ch.
+(1) may, 18 within 30 days after receiving the order, request a hearing before the department to review the 19 order.
+If a hearing is requested, the department shall conduct an informal hearing as soon as 20 reasonably possible, and not later than 10 days after receiving the request for hearing.
+If the 21 matter is not resolved after informal hearing, the person requesting the hearing may seek a 22 formal hearing before the department under ch.
+227, Stats.
+A request for hearing under this subsection does not postpone the deadline for compliance with the order unless the deadline is 1 postponed by further order of the department.
+2 3 ATCP 10.92 Prohibited conduct.
+(1) No person may do any of the following: (a) Violate this chapter or ch.
 ATCP 12, or any order issued under this chapter or ch.
 4 ATCP 12.
 5 (b) Falsify any information filed with the department under this chapter, including any 6 information contained in an application for a license, permit or registration.
 7 (c) Misrepresent to any person the identity, origin or disease status of any animal, or of 8 the herd from which an animal originates.
 9 (d) Falsify, remove, alter, or tamper with any official identification or official back tag 10 required under this chapter or ch.
 ATCP 12.
 11 (e) Fail or refuse to permit reasonable department inspection of any of the following: 12 1.
 Animals, including animals in transit.
-13 14 2.
-Relevant records related to the health and movement of animals, including health or shipping documents related to animals in transit.
+13 2.
+Relevant records related to the health and movement of animals, including health or 14 shipping documents related to animals in transit.
 15 (f) Obstruct, interfere with, or assault a department employee or agent engaged in the 16 performance of his or her official duties.
-17 (g) Knowingly make any false or misleading statements to the department related to the 18 ownership, identification, age, vaccination, disease testing, origin, health status, sale or 19 20 movement of animals, or related to other matters relevant to the administration of this chapter or ch.
+17 18 (g) Knowingly make any false or misleading statements to the department related to the ownership, identification, age, vaccination, disease testing, origin, health status, sale or 19 20 movement of animals, or related to other matters relevant to the administration of this chapter or 21 ch.
 ATCP 12.
-21